National Center for Civil and Human Rights: Exhibits

 "Spark of Conviction: The Global Human Rights Movement", unlike the other exhibits, is non-linear in design.
 The exhibit includes a rogues gallery of dictators, like Adolf Hitler and Augusto Pinochet, and counters them with images of modern-day activists who work to improve conditions of women and LGBT individuals around the world.
 One activity, called "Who Like Me", allows visitors to define themselves using a particular trait—such as their religion or gender—and shows them an individual who is persecuted in their homeland for that same trait.

-Building design

-The center's structure was created by design architect Philip Freelon in partnership with HOK.
+This exhibit was redone in 2025 to shift the focus from dictators and human rights abusers to those working to advance human rights.

 Reception

-In early 2014, the New York Times named the Center for Civil and Human Rights as one of the biggest reasons to visit Atlanta in 2014, along with the soon-to-open Atlanta Streetcar and other new attractions.
+In early 2014, the New York Times named the Center for Civil and Human Rights as one of the biggest reasons to visit Atlanta in 2014.
 In a more thorough review of the center in June 2014, Edward Rothstein of the Times called the facility "imposing".
 Rothstein praised the design of the civil rights exhibit as "finely executed" and "the main source of the center's appeal".
 However, Rothstein took issue with the composition of the human rights exhibit, calling some of the components of the exhibit "arbitrary" and ultimately "leaving us with more questions than understanding".

+U.S. News & World Report ranked it the #6 Best Thing to Do in Atlanta as of 2026.
+The Athletic also included the museum on its list of things to do during the 2026 World Cup in Atlanta.